 - Provide a signed letter from a medical provider stating that you have not exhibited symptoms and are fully recovered – this letter must be signed at least 10 days after your positive test and no more than 14 days from your departure date.

 - Go to ag.hawaii.gov/travelexemption to request an exemption.
-Please allow a week for processing.
+Allow a week for processing.

 What if I want to visit another island?

-To travel to Maui and The Big Island (Hawaii) you need to take a COVID-19 test 72 hours prior to arrival even if you are coming from another island in Hawaii.
+Planning to hop from island to island?
+To travel to Maui, Kauai, and The Big Island (Hawaii), you need to take a COVID-19 test 72 hours prior to arrival even if you are coming from another island in Hawaii.

 If you are transiting to another island after landing in Oahu, you’ll need to fill out another Safe Travels application form for your trip from Honolulu to your next island destination.
 You’ll need to do this for any island-hopping you do.